-Description: AMBER features an attractive website, which describes the project and its objectives to a broad audience.
-It is used as one of the main vehicles of dissemination and interaction with the public.
-It includes Home, News, about us, Online Barrier ATLAS (developed byWP1), Publications (including reports and peer-reviewed scientific papers from all facets of the project; Incorporation of training and educational materials for citizens and other stakeholders.
-Development of e-maps, e-learning are options that will be considered; Agenda (workshops and citizen awareness meetings); AMBER App (downloadable app with information and guidelines); Get involved (details about how the public can help) and a Contact page.
+Description: AMBER features an attractive website (https://amber.international/), which describes the project and its objectives to a broad audience.
+It will be used as one of the main vehicles of dissemination and interaction with the public.
+It includes Home, News, about us, the AMBER Barrier Atlas (developed by WP1), Publications (including reports and peer-reviewed scientific papers from all facets of the project as well as downloadable products such as Best practice guidance on dam removal in Europe); incorporation of training and educational materials for citizens and other stakeholders.;

+agendas (workshops and citizen awareness meetings); the Barrier Tracker App (downloadable app with information and guidelines); Get involved (details about how the public can help) and a Contact page.
 All partners will be encouraged to publish documents and keep people informed about the project progress in news and social media.
-The data is easily accessible and visible on the website in a format that is user friendly.
-AMBER is linked to Facebook, Twitter, LinkedIn and YouTube.
-The website is managed by WFMF, but all partners are able to make suggestions and contribute to the contents.
-It has been designed following EU Project Websites - Best Practice Guidelines (March 2010).
+The data will be easily accessible and visible on the website in a format that is user friendly.
+AMBER will be linked to Facebook, Twitter, and LinkedIn.
+The website will be managed by WFMF, but all partners will be able to make suggestions and contribute to the contents.
+It will be designed following EU Project Websites - Best Practice Guidelines (March 2010).